Singular Port-Hamiltonian Systems Beyond Passivity: Port-Hamiltonian Systems

 by observing $\nabla H(x)^\top J(x,t) \nabla H(x) \equiv 0$.
-The Hamiltonian~$H(x)$ is thus a storage (``energy'') function, $y^\top u$ a supply rate (``power injection''), and the system~\eqref{eq:pH} is \emph{passive} if the \emph{Hamiltonian is bounded from below~\cite{willems_dissipative_1972}}.
-Since we can always add a constant to a Hamiltonian, we usually assume that the minimum value of $H(x)$ is zero.
-If there is no lower bound on $H(x)$, we say the system~\eqref{eq:pH} is \emph{cyclo-dissipative}~\cite{willems_qualitative_1974,van_der_schaft_cyclo-dissipativity_2021}.
+The Hamiltonian~$H(x)$ is thus a storage (``energy'') function, $y^\top u$ a supply rate (``power injection''), and the system~\eqref{eq:pH} is \emph{passive} if the \emph{storage functions are bounded from below~\cite{willems_dissipative_1972}}.
+Since we can always add a constant to a Hamiltonian without changing the dynamics, for passive systems, it is henceforth assumed that the minimum value of $H(x)$ is zero.
+If there is no lower bound on $H(x)$, the system~\eqref{eq:pH} is \emph{cyclo-dissipative with supply rate $y^\top u$}~\cite{willems_qualitative_1974,van_der_schaft_cyclo-dissipativity_2021}, or simply \emph{cyclo-passive}~\cite{moylan_dissipative_2014}.
 The name derives from the fact that any closed state trajectory in~$\mathbb{R}^n$ satisfies

 That is, we cannot retrieve a net supply from the system over any closed cycle.
 Examples of cyclo-dissipative systems include circuits with positive resistors and possibly negative inductors and capacitors.